 4. Not Setting Clear Expectations

-You need to have a clear set of expectations or instructions for the brand rep to follow.
+You need to have a clear set of expectations or instructions for influencers to follow.
 Be specific, and tell them upfront before they agree to anything.

 How often are you expecting them to post about your products?
 Are they expected to mention you in their account’s bio?

 I always include my expectations upfront when I first post my brand rep search.
 Then, after I’ve chosen who to partner with, I send them an email prior to the rep term with everything they might need to know.